Teapot Dome scandal: Investigation and outcome

-Harding-era U.S. Attorney General Harry M. Daugherty and others in the Harding Administration were implicated by Thomas W. Miller, the Alien Property Custodian, for pressuring him to deposit funds in the Midland National Bank where Daugherty's brother Mally "Mal" S. Daugherty served as president, when Daugherty refused to investigate the Teapot Dome Scandal.
+Harding-era U.S. Attorney General Harry M. Daugherty and others in the Administration were implicated by Thomas W. Miller, the Alien Property Custodian, for pressuring him to deposit funds in Daugherty's brother Mally "Mal" Daugherty's Midland National Bank.
+During the Senate investigation, coded messages that had passed between figures in the scandal were decoded by E. B. Bennett, chief editorial writer of the Washington Post; Bennett testified that "WYFGE" in the messages referred to Attorney General Daugherty, and that Daugherty had assisted efforts to prevent Senator McLean from testifying before the committee.
+Daugherty served as president when he refused to investigate the Teapot Dome Scandal.

 On January 17, 1927, in the McGrain v.
-Daugherty ruling, the U.S. Supreme Court upheld a contempt conviction against Mally Daugherty which was related to a contempt citation which was issued against him in 1924 for his refusal to cooperate with a U.S. Senate committee investigating his brother's failures to prosecute the perpetrators in the Teapot Dome Scandal.
-However, the Supreme Court decision to uphold Mal's contempt conviction would also result in the Midland Bank case against Daugherty passing into history.
+Daugherty ruling, the U.S. Supreme Court upheld a contempt conviction against Mally Daugherty for his refusal to cooperate with a U.S. Senate committee investigating his brother's failures to prosecute the perpetrators in the Teapot Dome Scandal.

 Money from the bribes had gone to Fall's cattle ranch and investments in his business.
-Finally, as the investigation was winding down with Fall apparently innocent, Walsh uncovered a piece of evidence Fall had failed to cover up: Doheny's $100,000 loan to Fall.
+Finally, as the investigation was winding down with Fall apparently innocent, Walsh uncovered a piece of evidence Fall had failed to cover up: Doheny's $100,000 interest-free loan to him.
 This discovery broke open the scandal.
 Civil and criminal suits related to the scandal continued throughout the 1920s.
 In 1927, the Supreme Court ruled that the oil leases had been corruptly obtained.
-The Court invalidated the Elk Hills lease in February 1927, and the Teapot Dome lease in October.
+The Court invalidated the Elk Hills lease in February 1927 and the Teapot Dome lease in October 1927.
 Both reserves were returned to the Navy.

-Albert B. Fall was the first U.S. cabinet official sentenced to prison in the scandal.
+Albert B. Fall, as a result of the scandal, was the first U.S. cabinet official sentenced to prison.

 In 1929, Fall was found guilty of accepting bribes from Doheny.
 Conversely, in 1930, Doheny was acquitted of paying bribes to Fall.
 Further, Doheny's corporation foreclosed on Fall's home in the Tularosa Basin of New Mexico, because of "unpaid loans" that turned out to be that same $100,000 bribe.
 Sinclair served six months in jail on a charge of jury tampering.

-Although Fall was to blame for this scandal, Harding's reputation was permanently sullied because of his involvement with people associated to it.
-Evidence proving Fall's guilt only arose after Harding's death in 1923.
+Although Fall was to blame for this scandal, Harding's reputation was permanently sullied because of his involvement with people associated with it.
+Evidence proving Fall's guilt only arose after Harding died in 1923.